tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 As the first bottle sailed through the air, all I could think was that the light of the flame made he home feel more rustic and welcoming.
 Like a booze-scented candle, I guess.

 Occifer went up in flames instantly, engulfed from his flammable police hat to his flammable police boots.
 He didn't scream as the bottles continued to smash on and around him.
-Instead, he let out a series of comedic exclamations.
+Instead, he let out a series of comedic exclamations as his burning silhouette flailed around the room.

 "Oh no, the sofa!" he shouted as he fell onto it, setting it aflame.